zachpmanson/notes/notes/Notes/Courses/UWA Computer Science.md

 Reviews and advice for all [[Computer Science]], Cyber Security, and Data Science units I completed at UWA.

-Just do [Coders For Causes](https://codersforcauses.org/) you will learn more in that than entire semesters of this degree.
-Learn how to use git as fast as possible then force all your group project members to use it.
+Just do [Coders For Causes](https://codersforcauses.org/), you will learn more in that than entire semesters of this degree.  **Learn how to use git as fast as possible** then force all your group project members to use it.
 Narrow down your problems as much as possible, then google the most generic possible description of it.
 If you see someone using semicolons mid-sentence regularly it's probably Chris McDonald.

 ![[uwa-cits.png]]